chrisemunt/mg-dbx/README.md

 High speed Synchronous and Asynchronous access to M-like databases from Node.js.

 Chris Munt <cmunt@mgateway.com>
-26 February 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+21 April 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Verified to work with Node.js v8 to v13.
+* Verified to work with Node.js v8 to v14.
 * [Release Notes](#RelNotes) can be found at the end of this document.

 ## Pre-requisites